MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 |`"Medium Time"`|Displays a time in 12 hour format.
 For example, 11:07 AM.|
 |`"Short Time"`|Displays a time in 24 hour format.
 For example, 11:07.|

-## Custom date and time formats
+## Custom date/time formats

-The following format characters can be specified in the **format_string** to create custom date and time formats:
+The following format characters can be specified in the **format_string** to create custom date/time formats:

 |Character|Description|
 |:-----|:-----|